The Killing Fields (film): Home media

 The Killing Fields was released on DVD by Umbrella Entertainment in Australia in March 2010.
 The DVD includes special features such as the theatrical trailer, audio commentary with Roland Joffé, an interview with David Puttnam and a BBC documentary titled The Making of The Killing Fields.
 In April 2013 Umbrella Entertainment released the film on Blu-ray in Australia.

-In the UK, the film was released on DVD and Blu-ray by Optimum Releasing and was released in North America on DVD twice by Warner Brothers, both as a regular release and later as part of their Warner Archive Collection.
+In the UK, the film was released on DVD and Blu-ray by Optimum Releasing and was released in North America on DVD twice by Warner Home Video, both as a regular release and later as part of their Warner Archive Collection.

 In 2023, Australia's Imprint Films (a sublabel of the home media group ViaVision) released a 2-disc Blu-ray edition of The Killing Fields as part of the 4-film Directed By Roland Joffé box set.
 The Imprint Blu-ray of The Killing Fields contains extra features exclusive to the release.